 3. Use any potential raise you may receive (and possibly your bonus) to increase your 401k contributions.

 Starting this year, get into the habit of taking a portion of any raise you receive and dedicating it to your 401k.
-For example, if you get a 5% raise, consider bumping up your contributions by 1% or more.
+For example, if you’re fortunate enough to get a raise this year or early next, consider bumping up your contributions, using a portion of it.
 Your paycheck still goes up, but your 401k also gets a boost.
 This habit can help you work toward maximizing your contributions over time while having no real impact on your cash flow or budget.
 Also, see if your employer will allow you to contribute all or part of any year-end bonus you may receive, toward your 401k.
 This can help reduce your taxable income come tax season and it also means you avoid the extra tax withholding on bonuses for that money.

 4. If your employer’s health plan is changing in the coming year, evaluate the potential range of costs for each option, before choosing.